Engineering Controls Consist Of All Except

 Common Mistakes People Make With This Topic

 Honestly, this is the part most guides get wrong.
-Also, they list examples and move on.
+On the flip side, they list examples and move on.
 They don't show the edge cases.

 One mistake: calling a "safety interlock" administrative.
-No. If the machine shuts off when the door opens, that's engineered.
-The door switch is hardware.
+Also, if the machine shuts off when the door opens, that's engineered.
+In practice, no. The door switch is hardware.
 It's a control built into the system.

 Another: thinking "ergonomic chair" is an engineering control for office safety.
+It can be — if the chair is part of a workstation redesign that physically changes posture load.
 But handing someone a brochure on sitting straight?
-Worth adding: it can be — if the chair is part of a workstation redesign that physically changes posture load.
 That's admin.

 Practical Tips For Nailing It In Real Life